jpcadena/fastapi-poetry-test/README.md

 ![Project][project-screenshot]

-This project is about Fastapi poetry test...
+This FastAPI project is testing Poetry as interpreter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>